Members of the Chesapeake Executive Council stand in front of paintings of past Maryland governors.

 • Establishes the policy direction for the restoration and protection of the Bay and its living resources.

-• Exerts leadership to marshall public support for the Bay effort.
+• Provides leadership to promote public support for Bay restoration and protection.

-• Is accountable to the public for progress made under the Bay agreements.
+• Is accountable to the public for progress made under Bay agreements.

 Publications